Environmental issues in Alberta: Renewable energy

-In 2015, Notley's provincial NDP government committed to purchasing "one-third of domestic power from renewables."
+Alberta has emerged as the leading jurisdiction in Canada for renewable electricity investment by 2024.
+The province has made significant strides in transitioning towards renewable energy sources, such as wind and solar power, to reduce greenhouse gas emissions and promote sustainability.
+This shift is evident in Alberta's Renewable Electricity Act introduced and implemented by then-Premier Notley in 2015, which mandates that 30% of electricity be produced from renewable resources by 2030, showcasing a strong commitment to clean energy development.
+The province added 5,677 megawatts (MW) of renewable capacity onto the grid, along with investments exceeding $2.7 billion in utility-scale renewable projects that were in progress in 2024.
+This will increase the utility-scale renewable capacity to nearly 9,000 MW.

+As of October 2022, Alberta was leading in the growth of renewable energy capacity in Canada, with the addition of new wind and solar capacity.
+In 2023, 92% of Canada's new renewable energy generation and capacity were built in Alberta.
+In February 2024, Premier Danielle Smith raised concern about the growth of renewables and introduced regulations to slow it down.
+She suggested that "pristine viewscapes" were negatively impacted by potential wind and solar projects.

+The UCP called for an inquiry into the "ongoing economic, orderly and efficient development of electricity generation in Alberta" to be undertaken by the AUC.

+The March 2024 Alberta Utilities Commission report said that the Alberta's growing renewables industry posed only a minimal threat to agriculture or the environment.
+The report indicates that even if all renewable developments occur on some of Alberta's best land, the estimated agricultural land loss by 2041 would be less than 1%.

 Wind power

 Alberta purchased "thousands of megawatt hours of wind power at the lowest recorded price in Canadian history, much of it from Indigenous partnerships."
 Indigenous communities were also undertaking a "special solar power program for their communities".

 Solar energy

 In 2017, the NDP government introduced the Residential and Commercial Solar Program which encouraged the use of solar energy through a solar rebate program.
 The Residential and Commercial Solar Program was intended to "invest $36 million to generate 48 megawatts of electricity by 2020."
 By May 2019, over 1,500 residential and commercial solar projects were completed by May 2019.
 Nine hundred were still being developed.
 There were 2,200 residential projects.
 By May 2019, $134 million had already been invested in solar projects in Alberta.
 Solar energy industry has added 500 jobs with an estimated workforce in 2019 of 2,000.

 With Jason Kenney as Premier, the future of Energy Efficiency Alberta and the solar rebate program, is uncertain.